Geometric Performance Analysis of Doppler-Based Positioning with a Single LEO Satellite: Introduction

 \section{Introduction}

-Positioning, Navigation, and Timing (PNT) services delivered by Global Navigation Satellite Systems (GNSS) have become fundamental to modern society \cite{chen2023enhancing,wang2025multipath}, underpining a wide range of civilian and industrial applications from everyday smartphone use \cite{zangenehnejad2021gnss} to precision operations in sectors such as agriculture \cite{guo2018multi} and logistics \cite{jhanjhi2024global}.
-Moreover, critical infrastructure \cite{falletti2018synchronization} and security operations \cite{griffioen2013suitability} rely on GNSS for time synchronization and navigation, making modern society increasingly dependent on them.
-However, owing to the intrinsic limitations of GNSS, particularly its degraded performance in urban canyons \cite{ding2023performance}, dense vegetation, and under intentional interference, there is an increasing interest to develop complementary or alternative PNT systems.
+Positioning, Navigation, and Timing (PNT) services delivered by Global Navigation Satellite Systems (GNSS) have become fundamental to modern society \cite{chen2023enhancing,wang2025multipath}, underpinning a wide range of civilian and industrial applications, from everyday smartphone use \cite{zangenehnejad2021gnss} to precision operations in sectors such as agriculture \cite{guo2018multi} and logistics \cite{jhanjhi2024global}.
+Moreover, critical infrastructure \cite{falletti2018synchronization} and security operations \cite{griffioen2013suitability} rely on GNSS for time synchronization and navigation, further increasing societal dependence on satellite-based PNT services.
+In the Internet of Things (IoT) context, reliable positioning is also required by large numbers of low-cost devices used in environmental monitoring, maritime sensing, emergency response, and infrastructure monitoring \cite{li2022tightly}.
+However, many IoT devices operate under stringent constraints in terms of power consumption, hardware complexity, and signal availability \cite{janssen2023survey}.
+In addition, GNSS performance can be severely degraded in urban canyons, indoor-like environments, dense vegetation, and scenarios affected by intentional or unintentional interference \cite{ding2023performance}.
+These limitations motivate the development of complementary PNT solutions that can provide positioning support under GNSS-challenged conditions.

-Building on this demand, a growing amount of research has focused on navigation schemes that exploit Signals of Opportunity (SOOP), such as those emitted by existing Low Earth Orbit (LEO) satellites \cite{allahvirdi2022precise,janssen2023survey}, terrestrial cellular base stations \cite{razavi2018positioning}, and broadcast transmitters \cite{li2022performance}, which offer a promising means to enhance GNSS robustness in challenging environments.
-Traditionally, cellular base stations served as primary terrestrial SOOP for positioning, providing robust navigation solutions in populated regions, however, their utility is limited in remote areas.
-In recent years, driven by the New Space movement and the rapid deployment of large-scale LEO constellations, LEO satellite signals have emerged as a new class of SOOP for navigation \cite{stock2023leo}.
-Their global coverage, higher transmit power, and wider bandwidth make LEO-based PNT a promising complementary solution, particularly in GNSS-challenged environments \cite{ji2023opportunistic,eissfeller2024comparative}.